oobeyagroup/budgnudg/docs/user_stories/budgets/create_budget_allocations.md

 - [ ] ✅ Given historical transaction data, when I run the wizard, then it suggests budget amounts based on past spending
 - [ ] ✅ Given suggested amounts, when I review them, then I can adjust individual allocations before saving
 - [ ] ✅ Given I finalize my budget, when I save, then budget allocations are created in the database

+> **⚠️ ATDD Note**: These acceptance criteria need to be converted to the ATDD format with unique IDs and linked to automated tests before this story can be marked as COMPLETED.
+See `import_csv_transactions_atdd.md` for the required format.

 ### Allocation Management
 - [ ] ✅ Given existing budget allocations, when I view the budget list, then I see all allocations with amounts and time periods